Gordon Ramsay’s £13m London pub taken over by squatters

 “This is a civil matter and so police did not attend the property.”

-In 2007, film director Gary Love bought the freehold of the former nineteenth century coaching inn.
+In 2007, film director Gary Love bought the former nineteenth-century coaching inn.

 He subsequently leased the property to Mr Ramsay on a 25-year term with an annual rent of £640,000.